USCGC Duane: World War II

-Duane was converted to an combined operations-communications headquarters ship in 1944.
+Duane was converted to a combined operations-communications headquarters ship in 1944.
 Upon completion, she was to have been taken over by the Navy and assigned the hull number AGC-6.
 However, this plan was dropped and she was retained for Coast Guard service (her designation then became WAGC-6).
 Duane was attached to the Eighth Amphibious Force in the Mediterranean Sea, and took part in "Operation Dragoon", the invasion of southern France, in August 1944.
 She remained in the Mediterranean until July 1945, when she returned to the United States and reverted to her previous designation WPG-33.

 Post-war

 The ocean-weather station program was permanently established by multi-national agreement soon after the end of World War II.
 The Coast Guard was then assigned the duty of manning those stations for which the U.S. accepted responsibility.
 As the 327s completed conversion to ocean station vessels, each immediately deployed to their new stations.
-For most of the next twenty years, Duane and her sisters, except Taney which was stationed in the Pacific, alternated duty between weather stations "Charlie" (850 miles northeast of St. Johns, Newfoundland), "Bravo" (250 miles northeast of Cape St. Charles, Labrador); "Delta" (located 650 miles southeast of Argentia, Newfoundland); and "Echo" (850 miles east northeast of Bermuda).
+For most of the next twenty years, Duane and her sisters, except Taney which was stationed in the Pacific, alternated duty between weather stations "Charlie" (850 miles northeast of St. John's, Newfoundland), "Bravo" (250 miles northeast of Cape St. Charles, Labrador); "Delta" (located 650 miles southeast of Argentia, Newfoundland); and "Echo" (850 miles east northeast of Bermuda).
 Sometime later these became known simply as "ocean stations."
 Although the crew probably considered these patrols boring, they were important to the continued growth and safety of international over-water commercial air flights.
 On 1 May 1965 all the vessels in her class were re-classified as high endurance cutters and she was redesignated WHEC-33.